 Shepherds and their livestock guardian dogs routinely see Pronghorns while grazing their charges near the northern rocky mountains of the USA.
 Pronghorns were once a prey of what was American cheetah.
 The cheetah went extinct, but pronghorn survived and can be observed in the open grasslands of western USA, where their population continues to be healthy.

 Chinkara gazelles are the fastest land animal species of Pakistan.
 They were once preyed upon by Asiatic Cheetah that went extinct in Pakistan in early 1900s.

-White Tailed Deer, North America - Wild Boars, Pakistan
+White Tailed Deer, NA - Wild Boars, Pakistan

 K2 and I love to watch white tailed deer in our neighbourhood during our long distance hikes.
 Compared to this, my experience with wild boars is that of going to organize hunts in agricultural areas of the Punjab province of Pakistan, where I usually played a traitor, driving them away from hunting parties.

 In the eastern USA and Canada, white tailed deer are generally loved for their looks.
 On the other hand, although piglets look cute to many, wild boars are hated in Pakistan due to the religious reasons and due to their damaging the crops.

 Proliferation of deer, as people are generally averse to cull their population, has resulted in over grazed and over browsed forests.
 On the other hand, wild boars reproduce rapidly.